conda-forge/conda-forge.github.io/src/maintainer/maintainer_faq.rst

 :ref:`(Q) <mfaq_changes_to_major_projects>` **Does ``conda-forge`` ever make significant changes or apply code patches to significant upstream packages?**

-  We generally do not make changes, but there are many notable exceptions and we have no set policy.
+  We generally try to avoid changes, but there are many notable exceptions and we have no set policy.
 These changes currently fall into a few categories.
 Upstream projects that violate our community norms or pose significant security risks through their policies may be changed so that they can be distributed on ``conda-forge``.
 In many cases though, these projects are not distributed at all.
 We do employ extensive changes to project build scripts in order to properly build and install projects into conda environments.